sourcegraph/learn/posts/how-to-commit-code-with-the-git-command-line-interface.md

 git add -A
 ```

-The above command will add all changes in the entire repository directory to the staging area.
+The above command will recursively add all the modified files in all subdirectories in the current repository to the staging area, regardless of where we are running the command from.
 We can run this from any subdirectory of the repository.

 ### Removing changes from the staging area